Jason Heyward Player Props: Dodgers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks sixth in the league.

-- The White Sox have the 24th-ranked team ERA among all league pitching staffs (4.60).
+- The White Sox have the 23rd-ranked team ERA among all MLB pitching staffs (4.59).

-- White Sox pitchers combine to give up 94 total home runs at a rate of 1.4 per game (second-most in baseball).
+- The White Sox surrender the second-most home runs in baseball (96 total, 1.4 per game).

-- The righty's most recent appearance was on Thursday against the New York Yankees, when he went five innings, surrendering five earned runs while giving up eight hits.
+- In his last appearance on Thursday, the righty tossed 5 2/3 innings against the New York Yankees, allowing three earned runs while surrendering six hits.

+- The 32-year-old has amassed an ERA of 4.19, with 7.4 strikeouts per nine innings, in 11 games this season.
+Opponents are hitting .249 against him.

 © 2023 Data Skrive.
 All rights reserved.